 Prescribed burn at Kyeema Conservation Park

-- The objective of the burn is to reduce fuel levels in order to reduce the risk of bush fires impacting on the surrounding farming land and commercial forestry plantations.
+- The burn aims to reduce fuel levels in order to reduce the risk of bush fires impacting on the surrounding farming land and commercial forestry plantations.

-- Myrtaceae Hike walking trail which bounds the burn will be closed to walkers throughout the operation.
+- Myrtaceae Hike Walking Trail which bounds the burn will be closed to walkers throughout the operation.
 No other roads or trails will be closed.

 NPWS conducts a statewide program of prescribed burns to reduce the spread and intensity of bushfires, protect communities and enhance biodiversity.
 Prescribed burning is just one tool used to reduce fuel loads across strategic areas of public and private land.